-- Making panhandling illegal
+- Making panhandling illegal.

-- Making it illegal for groups to share food with homeless persons in public spaces
+- Making it illegal for groups to share food with homeless persons in public spaces.

-- Enforcing a “quality of life” ordinance relating to public activity and hygiene
+- Enforcing a “quality of life” ordinance relating to public activity and hygiene.

 Unfortunately, over the past 25 years, cities across the country have penalized people who are forced to carryout out life-sustaining activities on the street and in public spaces; despite the fact these communities lack adequate affordable housing and shelter space.
 Ultimately, many of these measures are designed to move homeless persons out of sight, and at times out of a given city.

-Criminalization measures which punish homelessness and activities necessary to survive on the street are counterproductive to ending homelessness.
+Criminalization measures that punish homelessness and activities necessary to survive on the street are counterproductive to ending homelessness.
 Associated fines and criminal records provide greater barriers for many to becoming re-housed, and often perpetuate negative sentiments towards people who are homeless.